dart-lang/language/accepted/future-releases/1847 - FinalizationRegistry/proposal.md

 /// _The referenced object may be garbage collected when the only reachable
 /// references to it are weak._
 ///
 /// Not all objects are supported as targets for weak references.
-/// The [WeakRef] constructor will reject any object that is not
+/// The [WeakReference] constructor will reject any object that is not
-/// supported as an [Expando] key. abstract class WeakRef<T extends Object> {
+/// supported as an [Expando] key. abstract class WeakReference<T extends Object> {
-  /// Create a [WeakRef] pointing to the given [target].
+  /// Create a [WeakReference] pointing to the given [target].
   ///
-  /// The [target] must be an object supported as an [Expando] key. external factory WeakRef(T target);
+  /// The [target] must be an object supported as an [Expando] key.
+  /// Which means [target] can not be a number, a string, a boolean, or
+  /// the `null` value.
+  external factory WeakReference(T target);

   /// The current object weakly referenced by [this], if any.
   ///
   /// The value os either the object supplied in the constructor,
   /// or `null` if the weak reference has been cleared.
   T? get target;
 }

-typedef WeakMap = Expando;
 ```

 The following classes are added to `dart:ffi` library: